 A surface-mounted temperature/humidity sensor design with excellent battery life, the R156 Temperature & Humidity Sensor is placed at the precise location at which a temperature reading is needed.
 Typically this is on racks and cabinet doors in a data center, but the sensor can be used to gather temperature and humidity data anywhere within range of an RF Code fixed reader

 This sensor takes two pressure readings from inlets and reports the difference between the two readings in PSI/kPa.
 This sensor is typically used to measure the pressure difference between the plenum of a raised floor data center and the above the floor where the cabinets are mounted.

-Family of tags that interface with Rack Power Distribution Units (RPDU) produced by various manufacturers.
+Family of tags that interface with select Rack Power Distribution Units (RPDUs) produced by Server Technology and APC.
 The tag uses a serial connection to interface with the RPDU.

 Sensor that detects presence of AC voltage in a power cable 6-11mm in diameter.
 Typically used to monitor 110-240V circuits that are in cables rated to 30 amps.
 This could be power cables that feed server and switch power supplies in the datacenter.
 Industrial or commercial applications include monitoring the power cables of refrigerators, lights, or the monitoring of a circuit past a contact switch for usage monitoring.

 Sensor that detects the presence of AC voltage in a power cable 11-28mm in diameter.
 Typically used in the data center to non-invasively monitor the power feeds for RPDUs or PDU feeds.
 Other applications include large industrial machinery.